 Planning a holiday in Novalja with your dog?

-the best beaches and walking areas
+dog-friendly beaches and areas

-practical tips for a lower-stress stay
+practical tips that make a difference

 Is Novalja Dog-Friendly?